 The vision of Supplements-And-Health.com (and thus of Rolf Hefti) is to help create a better, more compassionate, more humane world.

-I believe this cannot be done without good health, both on the individual and the collective level.
-(Despite that disease/pain/personal crisis is often the springboard for igniting a stronger sense of empathy and compassion.)
+I believe this cannot be accomplished efficaciously without good health, both on the individual and the collective level.
+(Despite that disease, pain, or personal crisis are often the springboard for igniting a stronger sense of empathy and compassion.)

 In the end...